Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Abstract

 \section{Abstract}

-It's challenging to design reward functions for complex, real-world tasks. \emph{Reward learning} lets one instead \emph{infer} reward functions from data.
-However, multiple reward functions often fit the data equally well, even in the infinite-data limit.
-Prior work often considers reward functions to be uniquely recoverable, by imposing additional assumptions on data sources.
-By contrast, we formally characterise the \emph{partial identifiability} of popular data sources, including demonstrations and trajectory preferences, under multiple common sets of assumptions.
-We analyse the impact of this partial identifiability on downstream tasks such as policy optimisation, including under changes in environment dynamics.
+It is often very challenging to manually design reward functions for complex, real-world tasks.
+To solve this, one can instead use \emph{reward learning} to infer a reward function from data.
+However, there are often multiple reward functions that fit the data equally well, even in the infinite-data limit.
+This means that the reward function is only \emph{partially identifiable}.
+In this work, we formally characterise the partial identifiability of the reward function given several popular reward learning data sources, including expert demonstrations and trajectory comparisons.
+We also analyse the impact of this partial identifiability for several downstream tasks, such as policy optimisation.
 We unify our results in a framework for comparing data sources and downstream tasks by their invariances, with implications for the design and selection of data sources for reward learning.